 This is a forced air gas furnace for installation in building constructed on site.
-The furnace installation must conform with local building codes and ordinances or, in their absence with the National Fuel Gas Code, ANSI Z223.1-1980, and the National Electrical Code, ANSI/NFPA 70-1981.
+The furnece installation must conform with constructed on site.
+The turnece installation must conform with local building codes and ordinances or, in their absence with the National Fuel Gas Code, ANSI 2223.1-1980, and the National Electrical Code, ANSI/NFPA 70-1981.
 It is the personal responsibility and obligation of the purchaser to contract a qualified installer to assure that installation is adequate and is in conformance with governing codes and ordinances.